swiftlang/swift-evolution/proposals/0000-where-on-contextually-generic.md

 ## Motivation

-Today, `where` clauses on contextually generic declarations can only be expressed indirectly by placing them on conditional extensions.
-Unless the constraints are identical, every such declaration requires a separate extension.
-This apparent dependence on extensions is an obstacle to stacking up constraints or grouping semantically related APIs and usually becomes a pain point in heavily generic code that unnecessarily complicates the structure of a program for the developer and the compiler.
+Today, `where` clauses on contextually generic declarations are expressed indirectly by placing them inside conditional extensions.
+Unless constraints are identical, every such declaration requires a separate extension.
+This dependence on extensions can be an obstacle to grouping semantically related APIs, stacking up constraints and, sometimes, the legibility of heavily generic interfaces.

-Leaving ergonomic shortcomings behind, it is only natural for a `where` clause to work anywhere a constraint can be meaningfully imposed, meaning both of these layout variants should be possible:
+It is reasonable to expect a `where` clause to work anywhere a constraint can be meaningfully imposed, meaning both of these should be possible:

 ```swift
 struct Foo<T> // 'Foo' can be any kind of nominal type declaration.
 For a protocol, 'T' would be an associatedtype.